Special offer

 12. Thank you letters

-At the celebration, say some kind words or share special memories.
-Be sure to invite the rest of the team to do so as well.
-This is also the perfect time to present additional gifts.
+At the party, give a speech thanking the employee for their years of hard work and mention specific achievements or moments that stood out in their career.
+Be sure to invite the rest of the team to do the same.
+This is also the ideal time to present additional gifts.

 Tips for choosing gifts for retired employees

-• Set a budget.
-Creating a gift budget can help focus your search.
-Establish a standard retirement gift budget for consistency when people retire.
+• Set a budget: Creating a budget for your gift can help focus your search.
+To ensure that each employee is treated equally, establish a standard retirement gift budget.

-• Consult with HR.
-These professionals can help you understand company policies that explain what gifts you can or can’t give employees.
+• Consult with HR: The HR team can help you understand company policies that explain what gifts you can or can’t give employees.

 Consider including the team when planning the retirement gift and celebration.
 It can be difficult for coworkers to say goodbye, especially if they’ve worked together for years.
-Helping with the celebration can make the transition meaningful for the remaining employees and can be a great team-building activity.
+Helping with the celebration can ease the transition for the remaining employees.
+It’s also a great team-building activity for the group.

 Recent Company culture articles